Varsity team: Junior varsity players

 Members of a junior varsity team are underclassmen determined by the coaching staff to have less experience or ability than those on the varsity roster.
 As such, junior varsity teams are used to prepare these athletes to compete at the varsity level.
-In other schools, the line between JV and varsity is arbitrary, with all players at a certain grade level at the varsity and all others below that grade level at JV.
+In other schools, the line between JV and varsity is arbitrary, with all players at a certain grade level at varsity and all others below that grade level at JV.

 Some teams require participation on a junior varsity team before being eligible to try out for a varsity team.
 These players can provide the varsity team with extra depth, with their service as back-up players.
 The NCAA previously prohibited true freshmen from playing varsity college football and basketball; as a result, numerous junior-varsity "freshmen teams" appeared on many major college campuses.
 The NCAA repealed this limitation in 1972; to the extent that junior varsity teams exist at the college level, many are classified as club squads.

 Many sports teams have assistant coaches responsible for developing the talent of junior varsity players.